The Best VPN Service

 “VPN” stands for “Virtual Private Network,” and it’s exactly what it sounds like: an online network that keeps prying eyes away while you surf the web on your laptop or mobile device.
 A VPN essentially takes the data you send online — which includes personal information such as your IP address — and disguises it so that nobody spying from another computer can identify who’s sending it, or where it’s coming from.
 The best VPN allows you to continue using the internet at normal or close-to-normal speeds, but scrambles outbound data enough that hackers and government officials will have a much harder time tracking your every movement.

 Do you need one?
-After speaking with security experts, we’d frame like this: If you wouldn’t ask a complete stranger to hold your wallet for you, then you shouldn’t be using public WiFi without a VPN service.
-And “public” doesn’t just mean your average coffee shop.
+After speaking with security experts, we’d frame it like this: If you wouldn’t ask a complete stranger to hold your wallet for you, then you shouldn’t be using public WiFi without a VPN service.
+And “public” doesn’t just mean your average coffee shop or an airport.
 Even if your WiFi connection is password-protected and comes from a trustworthy source, like a hotel or a university, a VPN service can seriously boost your online security.
+And neither is a VPN service just for laptops.
+As banking apps and digital wallets become increasingly popular, it’s important to consider VPNs for mobile devices, too.
+Our picks work well with both types of devices.

 If you're looking for additional options, ExpressVPN had the fastest connectivity of any VPN service we tested — a must for users whose primary concern is streaming videos — and also provides top-notch security, but at nearly $100 annually, costs a little more than NordVPN.
 If you’re looking for a low-cost VPN option that will still get the job done, Private Internet Access has no frills, but gives you the most bang for your buck (or your bitcoin, as the case may be) for just under $40 per year.